×

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

-Prolotherapy involves injecting a natural regenerative solution with small needles.
-The treatment has been shown to address the root cause of buttock pain by repairing and strengthening the muscle fibres and surrounding structures.
+Prolotherapy involves injecting a natural regenerative solution with tiny needles.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with buttock muscle pain.

-As prolotherapy is helping to treat the root cause of your buttock pain, it is deemed to be a permanent fix, preventing your symptoms from returning.
+As prolotherapy is helping to treat the root cause of buttock muscle pain, it is deemed to be a permanent fix, preventing the symptoms from returning.

 Massage Techniques